radiantlogic-v8/documentation-ido/documentation/mcp-server/getting-started.md

   | jq -r '.access_token'
 ```

-Deliver the resulting token securely to the user.
+Share the resulting token securely with the user.
 The user can then paste it into the MCP client configuration used for chat access.

 ### 6. Revoke access